WebReflection/sqlite-worker/README.md

 This module requires a browser compatible with *WASM* and native *ESM* `import`.

 This module won't work in old Edge or IE.

+**[Live Demo](https://webreflection.github.io/sqlite-worker/test/)** - please note if you read two *OK* after the list of expected errors (due code coverage) it means everything is fine and your browser works as expected.